Jahfry/SteamOS/keyd.md

 sudo pacman-key --populate archlinux
 ```
 * Tell pacman to trust ALL sources (temporary, we'll switch it back after).
-   * This comes from a hint on this issue: https://github.com/malordin/steamdeck-samba-server/issues/4
+   * This comes from a hint on [this issue](https://github.com/malordin/steamdeck-samba-server/issues/4) where it appears that SteamOS does not ship with complete packages for headers/glibc/base-devel.
    * Edit '/etc/pacman.confg'
       * Use whatever editor you like, example: `sudo nano /etc/pacman.conf` (all of my commands will be for nano, swap if you want)
       * Originally: